Going My Way: Plot

 O'Malley runs into Jenny Tuffel, an old girlfriend whom he left to join the priesthood.
 Jenny now has a successful career singing with the Metropolitan Opera, under the stage name Genevieve Linden.
-As she prepares to go onstage in a performance of Carmen, the two discuss their past, and she learns that her world travels with a previous opera company caused her to miss O'Malley's letter explaining he had entered the priesthood.
+As she prepares to go onstage in a performance of Bizet's Carmen, the two discuss their past, and she learns that her world travels with a previous opera company caused her to miss O'Malley's letter explaining he had entered the priesthood.

 O'Malley next pays a visit to Carol, now suspected of living in sin with Ted Haines Jr., the son of the church's mortgage holder.
 O'Malley describes to the young couple his calling in life, to follow the joyous side of religion and lead others to do the same, sung as his composition "Going My Way".
 When the junior Haines is later confronted by his father, the father discovers that he and Carol have married, and he has joined the Army Air Corps.

 Jenny visits O'Malley at the church, sees the boys' choir, and reads the sheet music of "Going My Way".
 She, O'Malley, and O'Dowd devise a plan to rent out the Metropolitan Opera House, have the choir perform the song with a full orchestra, then sell the publishing rights, saving the church from its financial woes.
 When Max Dolan, the music executive brought on to hear the song does not believe it will sell, the choir decides to make the most of its opportunity on the grand stage, and sings "Swinging on a Star".
 The executive overhears the song and wants to buy it, providing enough money to pay off the church's mortgage.

 With everything settled, O'Malley is transferred to a new assignment; O'Dowd will be Fitzgibbon's new assistant, with Tony Scaponi in charge of the choir.
 However, the church is damaged by a massive fire.
 On Christmas Eve, parishioners gather in a temporary church for a Mass that also serves as O'Malley's farewell.
 As a parting gesture, O'Malley has sent for Fitzgibbon's mother in Ireland.
 As mother and son embrace for the first time in 45 years, the choir sings "Too-ra-loo-ra-loo-ral", as Father O'Malley quietly slips away into the night.